-Finding whether a person is having a respiratory allergic reaction can be a bit tricky, as it be triggered by almost anything that is found in the surroundings.
+Finding whether a person is having a respiratory allergic reaction can be a bit tricky, as it is triggered by almost anything that is found in the surroundings.

-- Usually, it is characterised by reddening of eyes, and severe attacks of sneezing.
+- Usually, it is characterized by reddening of eyes, and severe attacks of sneezing.

 - The cold can also cause headaches and pain in the lower jaws and lungs.